kallerosenbaum/grokkingbitcoin/readme.md

 ## About the open source version

-Grokking Bitcoin is released in a commercial version and and open source version.
+Grokking Bitcoin is released in a commercial version and an open source version.
 The content is the same in the two versions, but there are some important differences between them: